Return to the Spalding Inn (2013)

 Oh, I slept soundly at the hotel.
 But what I witnessed during my investigations…?
 It was one of the strangest combination of phenomena I’ve ever encountered.

 Then, Kris Hawes described what she’d seen

 Five years later – in 2013 – Kris Hawes confirmed many of my experiences, without knowing about them ahead of time.
 After all, I’d never said much about them.

 I was delighted.
 (And a little creeped-out, if I’m honest, especially about the unattractive figure crawling on the floor.)

 As of 2013, it seemed like the ghosts were learning from visitors.
 The ghosts’ responses were more specific, more consistent, and involve more senses.

 In other words, the Spalding Inn had become a more useful research location.

-But, the perimeter was odd.
+But, the perimeter pf the dining room was odd.
 It was like walking through spiritual jello, if that makes sense.

 The extended corridor (where the sleeping rooms are) was far more active than it had been.

-Previously, I’d categorized most of the activity there as fae and perhaps Native American.
+Previously, I’d categorized most of the activity there as fae and perhaps Native American, not ghostly.